 Page 1: County of Sonoma Developer Input Survey

 Q1 A non-profit affordable housing developer

 My role can best be described as:

 Q2 Unincorporated Sonoma County,

 What local jurisdictions do you have experience in?
 Incorporated cities and towns within Sonoma County

 Q3 Locally (Sonoma County),

 Do you work locally or regionally?
 Regionally

-Q4

-Which public funding sources do you have experience with? ?
+Q4 Which public funding sources do you have experience wit 1?

-Private

 Q5 More difficult than other jurisdictions

 How does the development process in this jurisdiction compare to other jurisdictions?

 Q6 More difficult than other jurisdictions

-How easy is it for you as a developer to understand the County's housing programs and options that are available to you?

-(Optional) Describe what makes it easier or more difficult to develop or understand the options available to you in the unincorporated county.

-water and septic/sewer issues.
+(Optional) Describe what makes it easier or more difficult to develop or understand the options available to you in the water and septic/sewer issues.
 Regional issues that end up being the responsibly of new projects to solve/pay for, for instance regional storm water studies from Cotati to Russian River which killed a downtown Cotati infill project.
-We need a new and improved Tiger Salamander & other endangered species mitigation process.
+We need a new and improved